io4/Brilliant-Minds.github.io/CONTRIBUTING.md

 ----------------
 **Please report only one bug, suggestion or pull request per issue,**

-BUGREPORT:
+BUG REPORT/ISSUES:
 ----------
 Please answer the questions below when you want to report a bug.
-A bug could be for example a graphical glitch or unexpected behavior.
+A bug could be for example an image that's not loading, a broken link or unexpected behavior.
 Please copy the questions below to your issue and answer them when you want to report a bug:

 Where did the issue happen (URL) ?